alyze-bianco/Question-Politique/README.md

 ## Research Context

-The study is situated at the intersection of early modern intellectual history, rhetoric, textual scholarship, and digital humanities.
+The study is situated at the intersection of early modern intellectual history, rhetoric and digital humanities.

 The main research question is: